DiegoFigueiras/ctticc/README.md

 The `dataframe` should contain binary responses.

 The `items` field indicates which columns should be included in the analysis.
+Use the concatenate function (e.g., `c()`) if you'd like to specify non-sequantial items (for example, `c(1,4,7)`) would present ICCs for data columns 1, 4, and 7.

 `plot` is logical with values of `TRUE` or `FALSE`.